-The paper also includes annex 1, which is a list of IT products developed in accordance with TAF TSI and their availability to non - EU OTIF contracting states.
-Annex 2 contains a summary of the messages prescribed by TAF TSI and Annex 3 list of interviewed persons for the study.
+The paper also includes Annex 1, which is a list of IT products developed in accordance with TAF TSI and their availability to non - EU OTIF contracting states.
+Annex 2 contains a summary of the messages prescribed by TAF TSI.
+In Annex 3 the interviewed persons for the study are listed and Annex 4 contains the comments of ERA and CER to the first draft of the study.

-1. TAF TSI

-1.1.Description of the problem
+1. TAF TSI 1.1.Description of the problem

 The diagram below shows a freight transport operation by road compared with freight transport by rail.
 When transporting goods by rail, there are several interfaces between the various partners involved (consignor, RU, IM, etc.).
 Cooperation among these entities goes hand in hand with the exchange of information which is needed to complete the transport chain successfully.
-For road transport these data exchanges are handled among consignors, consignees and the companies providing transport, whereas for rail, due to the many interfaces, these information exchanges become more complex and more numerous, as we can see in figure 1.
+For road transport these data exchanges are handled among consignors, consignees and the companies providing transport, whereas for rail, due to the many interfaces, these information exchanges become more complex and more numerous, as we can see in Figure 1.

-Figure 1: Key interfaces in freight transport1
+Figure 1: Key interfaces in freight transport